 Get a good converter/adapter (make sure it’s BOTH).
 For us, a universal one has been key, since the UK, Continental Europe, and Switzerland all have different systems.
 Full disclosure, this isn’t the exact one we bought, but this one gets good reviews on Amazon.

 Kindle Paperwhite.
 Normally an early-adopter, I resisted moving away from the printed book.
 While I will never give them up completely, I am now an enthusiastic fan of the Kindle.
 I specify Paperwhite (as opposed to the Fire or any other e-reader whose screen reflects light), because it is SOOOO easy to read whether you are in the dark or out in the bright sun (and less breakable too).
+AND THIS NEW ONE IS WATERPROOF!
+Man, we could have used “waterproof” when my son’s water bottle spilled in his backpack a couple years ago.
 Instead of bringing a bajillion books with us on trips now, we just load up our Kindles – mostly with books borrowed on the app our U.S. public library uses (Overdrive).
 A huge added bonus for me is being able to email web pages and PDFs to my Kindle, so I have backups of all our important documents on it.
 Once they are uploaded, they are accessible regardless of internet access (protect your Kindle with a password!).

 Mini-speakers.
 Great for music, podcasts or movie-watching; we use these all the time.
 They pack small and light and produce good sound for their size – excellent for travel.

 Where’s Waldo is much-loved by our kids – and by us, as they stay entertained for a good long time.
 This is an awesome travel-themed version!